Here is the gear I used to create these passport prints

 Here is the setup for you to see in my basement studio:

 The lighting was set to the lowest output on all the flashes to start the process.
-After I did this the ƒ-stop was ƒ/8 on my face.
-The background was little brighter.
-After a few test shots I bumped the background up to just a little under ƒ/11.
+After I did this, the ƒ-stop was ƒ/8 on my face.
+The background was a little brighter.
+After a few test shots, I bumped the background under ƒ/11.
 This gave me a pretty clean white background.

-After ingesting the RAW photo I processed and output to a JPEG and this is the one I chose.
-Here is an birds eye view of the setup.
+After ingesting the RAW photo, I processed and output it to a JPEG, and this is the one I chose.
+Here is a bird’s eye view of the setup.

 Go to this website created for US Passports.

 All the technical specs are here to help guide you.
-Notice in the far right lower corner is a “Start Photo Tool.”
-Click on this and you will see this:
+In the far right lower corner is a “Start Photo Tool.”
+Click on this, and you will see this:

-Here is how it will look for you, unless you have hair.
-Well actually hair doesn’t matter, keep the face the size of the outline.
+Here is how it will look for you unless you have hair.
+Well, hair doesn’t matter; keep the face the size of the outline.

-Once your photo looks something like this then click on “Save Photo.”
+Once your photo looks like this, click “Save Photo.”

-The in the Add to Package section on the right I adjusted the photo to 2.05 in.
-I printed the photo a few times till I got the setting just right.
+In the Add to Package section on the right, I adjusted the photo to 2.05 in.
+I printed the picture a few times until I got the setting right.
 You can thank me later for saving you this time.

-Also to be sure it prints to the printer you need to select Printer under PrintJob otherwise you create a JPEG file.
+Also, to be sure it prints to the printer, you must select Printer under PrintJob; otherwise, you create a JPEG file.

-I would also save the print by clicking on “Create Saved Print” as shown by arrow above and then you can just use this as a template next time.
+I would also save the print by clicking “Create Saved Print,” as shown by the arrow above, and then you can use this as a template next time.

-Also I let the color management be handled by the printer since I have already color calibrated the monitor and it looks good to me.
+Also, I let the printer handle the color management since I have already color-calibrated the monitor, and it looks good.

-Hit print and then just wait for it to print on the Epson PictureMate Charm.
-Cost per 1 sheet of 4″ x 6″ is 27¢.
+Hit print, then wait for it to print on the Epson PictureMate Charm.
+The cost per 1 sheet of 4″ x 6″ is 27¢.
 That includes ink and paper.

-Now that you have this system I recommend trying it and getting everything down.
+Now that you have this system, I recommend trying it and getting everything down.
 Maybe save this blog post or print it out.
-Make notes on the setup and then you are ready for business of shooting passports.
+Make notes on the setup, and then you are ready to shoot passports.